ArasLabs/workflow-utilities/Import/ReadMe.txt

 - Adds a toolbar button on Workflow History Form to open the view of the Workflow Process directly from the “SignOffs” tab

-- Logic to change WF Activities’ permissions to allow “adhoc” Workflow Assignments.
+- Logic to change WF Activities’ permissions to allow “adhoc” Workflow Assignments. (no longer required for Aras Innovator 11SP5 and higher)
 	Can be triggered from Life Cycle transitions or when Workflow Activities get activated.
 	An example is added to the Express DCO’s life cycle.